Absence Seizure -

 Atonic seizure -

+A generalised onset seizure where muscle tone is suddenly lost and the person slumps to the floor or if sitting, it may cause a sudden head nod.
+They can be difficult to control and can cause head and facial injuries.
 Also known as drop attacks.
-An atonic seizure is a generalised seizure where body tone is suddenly lost and the person slumps to the floor or if sitting, it may result in a sudden head nod.
-They are difficult to control with medication, often occur in intellectually disabled people, and often result in head and facial injuries.

 Refers to a general state of arousal, selection, concentration, alertness and processing.

-This the start of a seizure and is actually a focal aware seizure which involves no loss of awareness.
+People use this term to describe the feeling they get before a seizure, like a warning it is going to happen, but this is actually a focal aware seizure.
 They can occur in isolation and include feelings such as: strange smells, visual disturbances, numbness, tingling, blushing, nausea, different emotions or feelings of déjà vu.

 Purposeless, often repetitive movements that accompany a focal seizure.
 These include lip smacking, chewing, picking at clothes, pill rolling, mumbling or wandering in a confused state.